-- Then press down on the site with a gauze.
+- Then press down on the site with gauze.

-- Label the tubes correctly and then provide it to the labs within time.
+- Label the tubes correctly and then provide them to the pathology lab within time.

-Why do we draw blood from veins and not from arteries?
+Why do we draw blood from the veins and not the arteries?

-Firstly, veins are comparatively easier to draw blood from, physically speaking, as the placement of veins is such that they are close to the surface of the skin.
-This makes the process easier by avoiding a deep needle plunge just to draw a bit of blood.
-On the contrary, arteries are located a bit deeper in the skin, so it doesn’t make much sense to make the process unnecessarily difficult – and potentially dangerous.
+First, veins are relatively easier to draw blood from, physically speaking, as the placement of veins is such that they are close to the skin’s surface, making the process easier by avoiding a deep needle plunge just to draw a bit of blood.
+On the contrary, arteries are located a little deeper in the skin, so there is little point in making the process unnecessarily difficult – and potentially dangerous.

-The walls of veins are also thinner than arteries, which enables them to hold more blood (more volume).
-This quickens the process of blood collection and simultaneously results in more blood released into the sample tube.
-It’s also easier to pierce a vein than it is to pierce an artery, so drawing blood from a vein is less painful for the subject.
+The walls of veins are also thinner than arteries, allowing them to hold more blood, which speeds up the process of drawing blood and at the same time releases more blood into the sample tube.
+It is also easier to pierce a vein than to pierce an artery, so drawing blood from a vein is less painful for the subject.

-The pressure in the veins is less than that of the arteries, so there’s a smaller chance of blood coming back through the spot where you were punctured by the needle before the tiny wound is healed.
-The blood collected from an artery is bright red in color, as compared to the darker shade of red that is observed in the blood collected from veins.
+The pressure in the veins is lower than in the arteries, so there is less chance of the blood flowing back through the site where the needle was pierced before the tiny wound heals.
+Blood taken from an artery is bright red, compared to the darker shade of red seen in the blood from the veins.

-The next time you’re sitting in a clinic waiting for the nurse to prick you for a blood sample, you may not be looking forward to the experience, but at least you’ll know precisely why and where those needle pricks will be happening!
+The next time you’re sitting in a clinic waiting for the nurse to take a blood sample, you may not be looking forward to the experience, but at least you know exactly why and where these needle pricks will take place!